 After working with divorcing men and women for a while (and learning about marital dissolution from them) I began sharing my knowledge with other therapists.
 I developed what I call the Phoenix Method for Divorce Recovery TM.
 In this model, therapists all over the country (as well as internationally) have learned to provide Resources, Information and a Supportive Environment to their clients.

 The acronym (R.I.S.E.) signifies what is needed to help divorcing clients go from the ashes of the life they once knew to soaring freely.
-Visit the on-line store if you'd like information about the various divorce courses (link to store) I offer as well as to find out how to join the growing list of PMDR TM practitioners.
+Visit the on-line store if you'd like information about the various divorce courses I offer as well as to find out how to join the growing list of PMDR TM practitioners.

 The Latest Marriage Trends